Inside: Seed bombs may not work because the soil is poor or growing conditions are not ideal. Starting seeds takes more than luck.

 I love the idea of seed bombs.
-The first time I heard about them I wanted to go out and toss them everywhere, but at the same time, I knew they wouldn’t work.
+The first time I heard about them I wanted to toss them everywhere, but I knew they wouldn’t work.
 Actually, they will work in places where you don’t need them, but will almost never work in places you do.

-More often than not, people are encouraged to throw seed bombs into vacant lots, abandoned industrial sites, roadside verges and medians, grassy wastelands, and trampled playgrounds.
+More often than not, we encourage people to throw seed bombs into vacant lots, abandoned industrial sites, roadside verges and medians, grassy wastelands, and trampled playgrounds.
 These places are the least likely to produce results.

 Why bare ground stays that way

-Traffic pan makes it hard or impossible for seeds to start.
-The compaction itself can prevent tender young roots from penetrating the soil, and the layer can act as a barrier to water and air, causing puddling above and dryness below.
-Certain plants manage to break through these dense layers, but they are usually not the ones you want.
-Most often, traffic pan needs to be broken up by mechanical tilling.
-If not, seeds landing in these areas may germinate, only to die when the roots fail to penetrate the soil or when they are washed away by a heavy rain.
+Traffic pan makes it difficult or impossible for seeds to start.
+The compaction itself can prevent tender young roots from penetrating the soil, and the heavy layer can act as a barrier to water and air, causing puddling above and dryness below.
+Certain plants (think dandelions) manage to break through these dense layers, but they are usually not the ones you want.

-In his engrossing book, A Sting in the Tale: My Adventures with Bumblebees, Dave Goulson explains this conundrum in detail, and he emphasizes just how hard it is to grow wildflowers in a field that was once fertilized.
+In his engrossing book, A Sting in the Tale: My Adventures with Bumblebees, Dave Goulson explains this conundrum, and he emphasizes how hard it is to grow wildflowers in a field that was once fertilized.
 As he says, “There is no easy way to reduce the fertility of soil in a meadow, yet it is impossible to recreate a rich flower community without first doing so.”
-He goes on to explain how the process of reducing soil fertility can take many, many years.
+He explains why reducing soil fertility can take many, many years.

 If you want to toss seed bombs, go for it.
 After all, it is fun to throw things: “Take that, you nasty piece of plantless dirt!”
-But if you really want to help the pollinators, a little more thought would go a long way to achieving success.
+But if you really want to help the pollinators, a little more thought is necessary for success.

 Honey Bee Suite